MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-multiple-records-being-registered-with-the-same-ip-address.md

 Pros:

-The existing DNS record will be scavenged sooner affectively achieving the same results as in the first solution.
+The existing DNS record is scavenged sooner affectively achieving the same results as in the first solution.

 Cons:

-If these are AD integrated DNS zones, AD replication frequency will increase.
+If these are AD integrated DNS zones, AD replication frequency increases.
 This is because the DNS records will be refreshed by the clients more frequently.
 For example, every four days instead of every seven days.

-A small percentage of records may not be scavenged before the lease expires because of small time differences.
+A small percentage of records might not be scavenged before the lease expires because of small time differences.
 Setting the scavenging interval to one day ensures the defunct records are removed the next day.

 ### Resolution 3